Harshita26705/SentimentAnalysis/README.md

   - 1–2 stars → Negative
   - 3 stars → Neutral
   - 4–5 stars → Positive
-- Balanced: Downsampled to equal samples in each class
+- Balanced: Upsampled to equal samples in each class
 - Preprocessed using tokenization, stopword removal, stemming, and TF-IDF

 ---